shastaxc/silver-libs/README.md

 # SilverLibs
 FFXI Windower v4 GearSwap library.
 Hooks into GearSwap to provide additional advanced functionality.

 The SilverLibs.lua file contains functionality that is designed to be easily implemented into job files.
-To use any of these functions, follow the instructions below:
+To use any of these functions, follow the instructions below.

+If you would like to see my personal GearSwap job files for reference on implementing these features, you can find them at https://github.com/shastaxc/gearswap-data

 ## Installing SilverLibs
 1. The SilverLibs.lua file should be placed in the gearswap/libs folder.
 It will still work if you have it in the gearswap/data folder though.